kenpeter/algo/misc/simiar_question.md

 - why at the end of code, return true?
 - because if nothing fails, then must be true, all match
 - motion:
+- pattern and string in sync, 1D loop
 - case 1:
 - abba vs cat dog dog cat
 - a -> cat (init set)